-- Ensure that sensitive information is not collected. - If a collection path of a host has been configured in AOM, do not configure the path in LTS. - If log files were last modified more than 12 hours earlier than the time when the path is added, the files are not collected. - 1.
+- Ensure that sensitive information is not collected. - If a collection path of a host has been configured in AOM, do not configure the path in LTS. - When configuring log ingestion, you can select multiple host groups and add multiple hosts to a host group.
+Therefore, you can control log ingestion by setting paths of different hosts and selecting multiple host groups. - If log files were last modified more than 12 hours earlier than the time when the path is added, the files are not collected. - LTS cannot collect logs of PostgreSQL (database) instances. - 1.
 Collection Configuration Name: Enter 1 to 64 characters.
 Only letters, digits, hyphens (-), underscores (), and periods (.) are allowed.
 Do not start with a period or underscore, or end with a period.